 Improvements to Multisite

-Few changes such as deprecation of PHP4 style constructors in WordPress 4.3 have been made to support the release of PHP7 that is slated to release later this year (see latest WordPress software requirements here).
+Few changes such as deprecation of PHP 4 style constructors in WordPress 4.3 have been made to support the release of PHP 7 is slated to release later this year (see latest WordPress software requirements here).

 Other notable changes include;

 - New Customizer Media Controls added and Changes to Customizer Panels and Sections.

 - Removal of Old Distraction-Free Writing code (important to plugin authors that still use the old code).

 For more on developer-specific changes, you can check out the Make Core blog that documents all the notes for WordPress 4.3.